azabiong/vim-highlighter/README.md

 ### Highlights in a specific line

  Sometimes, when you want to apply highlighting only to a Specific Line, `HiSetSL` key mapping can be useful.
- Highlighting is limited to a specific line, and jump functions are also available.
+ Highlighting is limited to a specific line, and **Jump** commands are also available.

  <img width="324" alt="specific_line" src="https://user-images.githubusercontent.com/83812658/207630276-49e31b01-4e27-4598-bb28-91ac5e68e544.gif"><br>